 A popular hub for adventure tourism, Pucon is a town in the Lake District of the South American nation of Chile.
 Located on Lake Villarirca with the snowcapped Villarrica volcano looming above and plenty of forested valleys below, the town has become a home base year-round for a full range of outdoor activities.

 Check out our ultimate guide to Traveling in Patagonia.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Salto is $53, while the average daily cost in Pucon is $90.
+The average daily cost (per person) in Salto is $55, while the average daily cost in Pucon is $83.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Salto and Pucon in more detail.
+What follows is a categorical breakdown of travel costs for Salto and Pucon in more detail.

 Some specific examples of transportation prices in Pucon:

 Prices for flights to both Pucon and Salto change regularly based on dates and travel demand.
 We suggest you find the best prices for your next trip on Kayak, because you can compare the cost of flights across multiple airlines for your prefered dates.

 Also, here are some specific examples of food and dining related activities in Pucon.